python/cpython/Doc/library/mutex.rst

 The :mod:`mutex` module defines a class that allows mutual-exclusion via acquiring and releasing locks.
-It does not require (or imply) threading or multi-tasking, though it could be useful for those purposes.
+It does not require (or imply) :mod:`threading` or multi-tasking, though it could be useful for those purposes.

 The :mod:`mutex` module defines the following class: